-The G. Edward Cassady, M.D. and Margaret Elizabeth Cassady, R.N, Lewis Carroll Collection includes over 3,000 rare books, manuscripts and objects created by or about beloved children’s literature author, mathematician and writer Charles Dodgson, better known by his pen name, Lewis Carroll.
-Most well known for his first children’s novels, Alice’s Adventures in Wonderland and Through the Looking-Glass and What Alice Found There, Carroll was a nineteenth century, British polymath with works spanning many disciplines, including but not limited to geometry, early photography, politics, logic and puzzles.
+The G. Edward Cassady, M.D. and Margaret Elizabeth Cassady, R.N, Lewis Carroll Collection includes rare books, manuscripts, and objects created by or about beloved children’s literature author, mathematician, and writer Charles Dodgson, better known by his pen name, Lewis Carroll.
+Most well known for his first children’s novels, Alice’s Adventures in Wonderland and Through the Looking-Glass and What Alice Found There, Carroll was a nineteenth-century British polymath with works spanning many disciplines, including but not limited to geometry, early photography, politics, logic, and puzzles.
 The collection was donated by USC alum Dr. George Cassady in 2000 and named for his parents.
 Housed at the University of Southern California’s Doheny Memorial Library in the Special Collections department on the second floor, the Cassady collection is open to the public for research throughout the year.
 Requests for materials may be made through your research account.

 The Cassady collection includes:

-For research assistance, please contact Sophie Lesinska at firstname.lastname@example.org or contact Special Collections at email@example.com
+For research assistance, please contact Dr. Rebecca Corbett at firstname.lastname@example.org or contact Special Collections at email@example.com

 In order to publish any of our materials, patrons need to request permission.

 Below, please find a preview of a License Agreement for your convenience.

 For information about reproduction services, please click here.